jsdealy/latin/miscellae/guideToLatinConversation.md

 Choice Thoughts,
 Qaemcunque miserum videris, hominem scias.

-Whenever you see a fellow -creature in trouble^ remem- ber that he is a man.
+Whenever you see a fellow -creature in trouble^ remember that he is a man.

 Praesentemque refert quaelibet herba Deum.